 335. Biblical Archaeology.
 3 hrs.
 A survey of ancient Near Eastern peoples and cultures as reconstructed by anthropology and archaeology

 336. Archaeology of Ancient Civilizations.
 3 hrs.
-This course offers an archaeological analysis of the complex processes of the rise and decline of state-level societies throught the examination of the archaeological remains of ancient civilizations around the world.
+This course offers an archaeological analysis of the complex processes of the rise and decline of state-level societies through the examination of the archaeological remains of ancient civilizations around the world.

 342. Forensic Anthropology.
 3 hrs.
 Introduction to anthropological field methods and theory applicable to forensics, including bone identification and sex/age/race identification